Foxconn founder Terry Gou announces run for Taiwan presidency

 He made a second bid to be the KMT's candidate for the presidential election to be held in January earlier this year, but the party chose instead Hou Yu-ih, the mayor of New Taipei City.

-"Under the rule of the Democratic Progressive Party in the past seven years or so, internationally, they led Taiwan towards the danger of war.
-Domestically, their policies are filled with mistakes," Mr Gou said, adding that "the era of entrepreneur's rule" has begun.
+"Under the rule of the Democratic Progressive Party in the past seven years or so, internationally, they lead Taiwan towards the danger of war.
+Domestically, their policies are filled with mistakes," Gou said, adding "the era of entrepreneur's rule" has begun.

 "Give me four years and I promise that I will bring 50 years of peace to the Taiwan Strait and build the deepest foundation for the mutual trust across the strait," he said in a plea to Taiwan voters.